The type-I antiferromagnetic Weyl semimetal InMnTi$_2$: Methods

 has been computed using WannierBerri\cite{tsirkin2021high}.
-The Chern number of the nodes has been computed, both by considering the flux of \eqref{eq:bcurv} on a sphere surrounding the node, and using \texttt{Z2pack}\cite{gresch2017z2pack} which tracks the evolution of the \acp{HWCC}.
+The Chern number of the nodes has been computed both by considering the flux of $\mathbf{\Omega}_n (\bf{k})$ on a sphere surrounding the node \eqref{eq:chern_int}, and using \texttt{Z2pack}\cite{gresch2017z2pack} to track the evolution of the \acp{HWCC} on a sphere surrounding each node.